eileenhartnett/NLP-DeepLearning-Reddit-Project/README.md

 ### Project Repo Contents

-Before running the notebooks below you can find the software requirements here: [requirements file](requirements.txt) (NEED TO ADD THIS)

 **Main Contents:**
 - [Raw Data]: upon request - or use the code to scrape
 - [Scrape Data](step1-scrape_and_clean_data.ipynb)